dotnetian/matinwastaken.github.io/_posts/2023-8-27-what-is-git.md

 As a programmer, keeping track of code changes and collaborating with others can quickly become a headache.
 Git is a version control system that helps you manage changes to your projects over time.
 With Git, you can track modifications, easily switch between versions, and work together with others on the same codebase.

-By the end, you'll understand Git's core concepts and have the knowledge to understand how accually version control systems work.
+By the end, you'll understand Git's core concepts and have the knowledge to understand how actually version control systems work.
 Ready to get started with version control?
 Let's begin demystifying Git!

 ## Introduction to Git